TaygaHoshi/tt-project/Lists/List of Monsters.md

 		+ -2 penalty on precision roll.
 		+ Can charge for 12 meters and attack with Slash.
 		+ -2 penalty to all resistances for 1 round.
-	+ (Prepared action) Disrupting Bash
-		+ Applies disoriented (-1) for 1 round to the next foe in melee range who misses a precision roll against this creature.

 ---
 ## Bandit Archer